mattva01/schooltool/src/schooltool/relationship/README.txt

 You can define a property in a class and use it instead of explicitly calling global functions and passing roles around.

-    >>> from schoolbell.relationship import RelationshipProperty
+    >>> from schooltool.relationship import RelationshipProperty

     >>> class Group(SomeObject):
     ...     members = RelationshipProperty(URIMembership, URIGroup, URIMember)